List of state highways in Louisiana (150–199): Louisiana Highway 185

 Louisiana Highway 185 (LA 185) ran 1.04 mi in a northwest to southeast direction along Northgate Road in Bossier City, Bossier Parish.
 It connected Barksdale Air Force Base to LA 72, which leads to several main highways in the area.
 Destination signage on LA 72 also directs motorists onto Northgate Road to reach the Eighth Air Force Museum located within the base.

 The route began at LA 72 (Old Minden Road) two blocks east of LA 3105 (Airline Drive), which connects to nearby I-20 at Exit 22.
 LA 185 headed southeast as an undivided four-lane highway and gained a center turning lane as it entered a residential neighborhood.
 It proceeded along the west side of Barksdale AFB until it reached the north gate of the facility.

 In the pre-1955 state highway system, LA 185 was designated as State Route C-1333.
 LA 185 was created in the 1955 Louisiana Highway renumbering, and its route remained the same while in the state highway system.
 After rehabilitation of the roadway in 2013, La DOTD turned the route over to the government of Bossier City as part of its Road Transfer Program.

 Louisiana Highway 191

 Louisiana Highway 191 (LA 191) runs 75.33 mi in a north–south direction from the Texas state line west of Leesville in Sabine Parish to US 84 east of Logansport, DeSoto Parish.

+The highway travels parallel to the Toledo Bend Reservoir for its entire length and crosses the reservoir several times.
+Highway 191 provides access to several parks and campgrounds along the eastern shore of Toledo Bend, with the highway crossing through South Toledo Bend State Park just north of the Texas state line near Highway 392.